 Directly above the Gettysburg Address is the painting entitled Emancipation, painted by Jeles Guerin.
 According to the National Park Service, “Jules Guerin represents emancipation using allegorical images.
 At center, the Angel of Truth breaks the bonds of slavery.
 The seated figure to the left holds the sword of Justice and the scroll of Law.
 On the right sits Immortality attended by the standing figures of Faith, Hope, and Charity.”

-Don’t miss Two of Lincoln’s most famous speeches carved into the sides of the Memorial.
-Also, when you are climbing the stairs, be sure to check out the spot where Martin Luther King, Jr gave his famous “I have a Dream” Speech.
+Don’t miss – When you are climbing the stairs, be sure to check out the spot where Martin Luther King, Jr gave his famous “I have a Dream” Speech.
 A marker is carved into the landing where he was standing.